datejs/Datejs/README.md

 The last 'official' release was **Alpha-1** on November 19th, 2007.
 The project has been mostly dormant since that early release, but steps are being taken to revive the project.

-A test suite is available online at http://datejs.com/test/.

 ## Getting Started

 **NOTE** Please be sure to check out our blog post [Getting Started with DateJS](http://datejs.com/2007/11/27/getting-started-with-datejs/).